 62. How can you evaluate a patient’s response to bronchodilator therapy?

-By using pre and post-bronchodilator studies; ABG and pulse oximetry; blood glucose and potassium; and blood pressure
+By using pre and post-bronchodilator studies; arterial blood gas (ABG) and pulse oximetry; blood glucose and potassium; and blood pressure

 63. What are the two inhaled anticholinergic bronchodilators?